 The Casio Duro / Marlin, Reference MDV106-1AV, is a stainless steel Japanese Quartz powered Diver watch.
 Selling between $40-70 USD at the time of writing, the Duro / Marlin is unbelievable value for the price of around $47.00 USD I was able to buy it at.

-The Casio Duro has a case diameter of 44 millimeters, putting it on the bigger side, but wears very well with a lug to lug of 48 millimeters.
-Sent with a resin band, this watch has a lug width of 22 millimeters.
-Swapping bands for a new leather strap, nato, rubber or silicon band or even a new bracelet offers you several looks for just a few dollars more.
+The Casio Duro has a case diameter of 44 millimeters, putting it on the bigger side, but wears ok with a lug to lug of 48 millimeters.
+Supplied with a resin band, this watch has a lug width of 22 millimeters.
+Swapping bands for a new leather strap, nato, rubber or silicon band or even a new bracelet offers you another look for just a few dollars more.

 This Japanese Quartz powered watch weighs in at 82 grams as shipped, with a case thickness of 12 millimeters.
 As this is a dive watch, it may be on the thicker side, even the quartz or solar powered divers.
 This is expected and needed to provide proper water resistance.